 Incorporating massage into your conditioning program has many benefits.
 It helps you get into good shape faster, and with less stiffness and soreness.
 It helps you recover faster from heavy workouts, and relieves conditions which may cause injury.

-Regular exercise increases vigor and promotes a general sense of well-being.
-If done in moderation, it can help relieve the effects of stress, and has been linked to a decrease in psychological depression.
+Regular exercise increases vigour and promotes a general sense of well-being.
+If done in moderation, it can help relieve the effects of stress and has been linked to a decrease in psychological depression.